Urban Streams Monitoring Program

 City of Bellingham laboratory staff follow strict protocols for collecting and processing samples.
 Field instruments are calibrated and maintained also following strict protocols.
 Some of the quality control/quality assurance guidelines include duplicate samples and measurements and quality control standards.
 Data are carefully examined and anomalous values investigated before publication.

 City staff continue to collect and process samples for this program.
-All data is available upon request.
+All data is available upon request, including monitoring reports that were produced from 2006 to 2015.
 Please contact the Water Quality Specialists at the City’s Lab at 360-778-7870 for more information.

 Resources